 • which activities the organisation will carry out in the project.

-Please note that the maximum contribution rate per planning project is not the same as the maximum allowable support level per participant.
+Please note that the maximum grant rate per planning project is not the same as the maximum allowable level of support per participant.

-For companies: De minimis Support (De minimis support)
+For companies: Support of minor importance (De minimis-support)

-Companies carrying out economic activities receive support under the de minimis rules.
-These organisations can be financed with up to 100% of their costs as long as the organisations do not exceed the ceiling of 300,000 Euro over a three-year period.
+Companies that carry out economic activities receive support under the de minimis rules.
+These organisations can be financed with up to 100% of their costs as long as the organisations does not exceed the ceiling of 300,000 Euros over a three-year period.

-A company may receive a maximum of 300,000 euros in de minimis support over a three-year period, regardless of the financier and project.
-Previously granted de minimis support from other financiers thus affects how muchsupport the company can receive in this call for proposals
+A company may receive a maximum of 300,000 euros in de minimis-support over a three-year period, regardless of the financier and project.
+Previously granted de minimis-support from other financiers thus affects how largesupport the company can get in this call for proposals

-For companies, it is mandatory to submit a signed Vinnova certificate of Support of minor importance (de minimis support) when you submit proposal (see tab 9 How to apply).
-This is required in order for us to be able to grant this support.
+For companies, it is mandatory to submit a signed Vinnova certificate of Support of minor importance (de minimis-support) when you submit proposal (see tab 9 How to apply) This is required for us to be able to grant this support.

 For universities, university colleges and other public organisations with non-economic activities: Not state aid

-Organisations that do not carry out economic activities can receive support that is not considered state aid.
+Organisations that do not engage in economic activities can receive support that are not considered state aid.
 This usually applies to universities and university colleges, research institutes and other public organisations.

 These organisations can be financed with up to 100% of their costs.

-How is it determined whether an organisation is engaged in economic activities?
+How is it determined whether a organisation is engaged in economic activities?

-If you are unsure whether an organisation in your project is conducting economic activities, contact call manager.
-However, The organisation itself is responsible for assessing whether it is conducting economic activities.
+If you are unsure whether a organisation in your project conducts economic activities, contact call manager.
+However, The organisation is responsible for assessing whether it conducts economic activities.

-• In order for us to assess your proposal it must meet certain formal eligibility requirements.
-If the requirements are not met, we will reject proposal immediately.
+• In order for us to assess your proposal it must meet certain formal eligibility requirementsrequirements.
+If the requirements are not met, we will reject your proposal immediately.

 Eligibility requirements on participants

-• All participating organisations must be legal entities.
+• All participants organisations must be legal entities.
 Individuals or sole proprietorships cannot participate.

 • The coordinating party must be a Swedish legal entity and conduct activities in Sweden.

-• Foreign actors without a registered branch or establishment in Sweden are allowed to participate as participants, but cannot receive funding from Vinnova.
+• Foreign actors without a registered branch or establishment in Sweden may participate as participants, but cannot receive funding from Vinnova.

 Eligibility requirements on the project